Last Updated on March 26, 2022 by Anne-Marie

 Visit your local dollar store for inexpensive Mardi Gras decorations and beads and have a party with the kids.

-Get the book: Order a used copy of the companion cookbook, The Princess and the Frog: Tiana’s Cookbook.
-It's adorable!
+It's also adorable!
 Both you and your child will love the easy recipes.
+(I have a copy, trust me.)

-More Disney cookbooks: If you and your children love cooking Disney inspired recipes, check out The Disney Princess Cookbook.
+Another Disney cookbook: If you and your children love cooking Disney inspired recipes, check out The Disney Princess Cookbook.

 Try these easy muffin, crepes, casserole, and breakfast sandwich recipes: